mbadolato/iTerm2-Color-Schemes/README.md

 The Cyberpunk theme was created by [Murderlon](https://github.com/Murderlon/cyberpunk-iterm)

+The LoveLace theme was created by [nalanbar](https://github.com/nalanbar) based on a dotfile from [elenapan](https://github.com/elenapan)

 If there are other color schemes you'd like to see included, drop me a line!

 ## Extra